Planning Weight & Calories

 Calorie Cycling is a feature available with Maximum membership.
 It is a great feature that has a number of uses.
 First, for those of you who diet by calorie cycling, this feature will support that.
 It is also useful for those who simply want to plan ahead for big calorie intake days by adjusting the entire week to account for them.
 For example, if I always go out to brunch to my favorite cafe on Saturdays, then I can set my Saturday calorie goal about 500 calories higher that day, and then let MyNetDiary calculate the calorie intake goals for the remainder of the days of the week.
 Ideally, I would do this at the start of the week.
 If I have two expected high intake days, then I set the desired calorie intake for those two days, and then MyNetDiary will distribute the remainder of the calories to keep me on track for meeting my weight goal.
 I can also enter a lower planned calories intake on days when I know I can’t eat very much (e.g. the day before surgery), and MyNetDiary will bump up the calorie goals on other days to keep me on track.

 Enter, change, or delete your data for this feature in Calorie Cycling area in Plan section.
 Once a calorie cycling plan is entered, your Daily Food Calorie Budget is renamed Average Food Calorie Budget.
 You can update or delete your calorie cycling plan at any time and MyNetDiary will adjust your daily calories accordingly.
 Calorie Cycling is currently available in web and Android applications.
-It will also be available for the iPhone app in late 2017.
+It will soon be available for the iPhone app.

 MyNetDiary displays weight progress with graphics, charts, reports, and text.
 Here is an example of a daily weight loss analysis in MyNetDiary: